Thomas-Walker-Lynch/DA2X/doc/context.md

 ````
   struct Connector{
-    ConveyancePtr entry;
+    SequencePtr entry;
     struct Connector *connections;
     void *arguments;
   };
 ````

-The three fields in the connect provide everything a conveyance needs to run.
-The entry field provides the entry point,  the connections is a list of connectors to other conveyances.
-These will have names like `nominal` and `alloc_fail`, etc.  The arguments are being passed in to the conveyance.
+The three fields in the connect provide everything a sequence needs to run.
+The entry field provides the entry point,  the connections is a list of connectors to other sequences.
+These will have names like `nominal` and `alloc_fail`, etc.  The arguments are being passed in to the sequence.

 We have something analogous to a program counter.
-It points the currently connector for the currently running conveyance.
+It points the currently connector for the currently running sequence.
 This connector will be found on the caller's tableau.

 ````
   Connector *current;
 ````

-When a general purpose conveyance runs it will use `current` for finding its arguments and continuation conveyances.
+When a general purpose sequence runs it will use `current` for finding its arguments and continuation sequences.

-The tableau then allocates all the buffers dedicated to the encapsulated conveyance calls.
+The tableau then allocates all the buffers dedicated to the encapsulated sequence calls.
 This will be allocated in the encapsulating functions stack frame.
-As we plan to initially place all the conveyances in main(), this will be stack base allocated.
+As we plan to initially place all the sequences in main(), this will be stack base allocated.

 ````